dolcalmi/stellar-thresh-sig-js/README.md

   .setTimeout(30)
   .build();

-  // the only difference is that sign method return a promise. await transaction.sign(senderKeypair);
+  // the only difference is that sign is an async function. await transaction.sign(senderKeypair);
 ```
 Full example in [./examples/send-payment.js](examples/send-payment.js)